tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LP_Ins_GradientBoostedTree.md

     from sklearn.ensemble import GradientBoostingClassifier
     ```

-* Remind students that because we are working with categorical data, numeric values have to be converted to categories.
-The `sklearn.preprocessing` `StandardScaler` functions is used to do this.
+* Remind students that data has already been normalized/standardized with categories encoded.
+The `sklearn.preprocessing` `StandardScaler` functions was used to do this.

 * The `GradientBoostingClassifier` has four main arguments: `n_estimators`, `learning_rate`, `max_depth`, and `random_state`.
 Explain each of these parameters while configuring them.